Shuttle-SE/Shuttle-SE.github.io/README.md

 ## BEWARE OF IMITATIONS!

-This is the only official Shuttle server on Discord: [https://discord.gg/YdM43sp](https://discord.gg/YdM43sp)
+This is the only official Shuttle server on Discord [https://discord.gg/YdM43sp](https://discord.gg/YdM43sp)

 Always check that you are in the official server.
 Never send currency over direct messages, always use exchanges.